Spleenwort family (Aspleniaceae)

 Cultivation: This fern prefers light to dense shade, moist humid conditions, and thin rocky soil.
 It requires a sheltered location where there is protection from the wind.

 Faunal Associations: Very little is known about the floral-faunal relationships of this fern.
-The aphids Amphorophora ampullata, Idiopterus nephrelepidis, Macrosiphum adianti, and Macrosiphum ptericolens suck juices from Asplenium spp.
-(Spleenworts) and other ferns.
+The aphids Amphorophora ampullata, Idiopterus nephrelepidis, Macrosiphum adianti, and Macrosiphum ptericolens suck juices from Asplenium spp., (Spleenworts), although some of these records may be based on the misidentification of aphid species.
 Because this small fern typically occurs in habitats that are shaded and inaccessible, it is not often browsed by vertebrate herbivores.

 Photographic Location: A mossy rocky bank of a sandstone ravine at Turkey Run State Park in west-central Indiana.